bjrnwnklr/cheatsheets/kaggle.md

         2. Use `ColumnTransformer` to automate scaling and one hot encoding easily.
 1. Drop any columns that are not required
 1. Scale the columns using `StandardScaler`
+   1. This is very important for a number of models, e.g. SVC relies on scaled data.
-1. Run through a model, using cross validation
+2. Run through a model, using cross validation
-1. Compare feature importance
+3. Compare feature importance

 # Describing the dataset